Skip to main content

 DNS servers

-The DNS servers tab allows you to add your own DNS server.
+The DNS servers tab allows you to add your own DNS server — manually or from the list.
 You can set up a DNS server by any provider.
 We recommend adding AdGuard DNS, a server that can protect against advertising, tracking, and phishing, in addition to the standard functions.

 Advanced settings